 MECR provides no drug counseling, treatment or rehabilitation program to its students and/or employees.
-Listings of local drug abuse treatment centers can be found in the yellow pages of the Denver and Boulder phone books.
+Listings of local drug abuse treatment centers can be found online.
 In addition, students or employees can call The Center for Substance Abuse Treatment and Referral Hotline (1-800-662-HELP).
 MECR staff are available to aid in the research of such centers if this service is found to be necessary for any student or employee.

 Because of the nature of MECR’s work with future teachers of young children the MECR staff is especially alert to students and/or employees who appear to be attending class while their faculties are impaired by possible use of drugs.
 Such students could be asked to provide proof that they are drug free before being recommended for student teaching positions.